yamataiki/yamataiki/README.md

 ## Introduction

 I am Taiki Yamamoto
-I am a student at Shizuoka University and working as an engineer in internship.
+I am a student of Shizuoka University and working as an engineer in internship.

 At working, I use Spring and Laravel.